rodekruis/IBF-system/README.md

 docker-compose -f docker-compose.yml -f docker-compose.override.yml up # for development (explicit)
 ```

+### Without Docker (for local development)
+For local development you can also run and start the services and interface without docker:

+`cp .env services/API-service/.env`
+`npn run start`

+### Installation result

 These commands will install the IBF-system with listeners at,